-We have a blank wall in our kitchen that was underutilized.
-We decided that a buffet table would work well there because we were looking to add some storage as it is right by our back door.
+We have a blank wall in our kitchen that was greatly underutilized.
+We decided to put a buffet or console table there because we were looking to add some storage as it is right by our back door.
 After looking for several months, we found a vintage piece that we really liked at the local salvage store.
 Below is an overview of our vintage kitchen buffet makeover.

 Unlike the more formal buffet that we restored for the dining room, we wanted to give this more utilitarian piece a major overhaul.
-I wasn’t a fan of the orange stain and the piece had a number of significant scratches and dents.
-Several pieces of the original hardware (which were wood) were literally broken and glued back together.
+I wasn’t a fan of the red-orange stain and the piece had a number of significant scratches and dents.
+Several pieces of the original hardware (which were wood) were literally broken in half and glued back together.
 It was in rough shape.

 *This post contains affiliate links.

 The first step after cleaning this piece was to remove all of the hardware, doors, and drawers.
 Once that was finished, I used Citristrip and several plastic paint scrapers to remove the original finish.
 I had to use two coats to get the majority of the finish off.
-Once that was done and the excess product was removed with mineral spirits, I sanded everything with 150 grit and then 220 grit sandpaper using an orbital sander and some hand sanding in the harder-to-reach places.
+Once that was done and the excess product was removed with mineral spirits, I sanded everything with 150 grit and then 220 grit sandpaper using an orbital sander.
+I also had to do some hand sanding in the harder-to-reach places.

 Once the stain was applied to our standards, we used a Minwax Polycrylic in Clear Satin to protect it.
 Unfortunately, much like with the stain, the finish did not go on smoothly.
 Like the stain, it had to be sanded off and reapplied several times before it reached our finishing standards.
 I’m not sure why we had problems with this finish.
 We have used it numerous times before with no problems.
 At one point in the application process, the finish began peeling off like the plastic protective film on new electronics.
 It was infuriating after all of the issues I had had with the stain.